nlf/squeaky/README.md

 If `lookup` is _not_ specified, a direct connection will be made to `host` on `port`.

-Upon creating the subscriber instance, a connection will be automatically created, the given `topic` and `channel` will be subscribed to, and `concurrency` will be distributed amongst the available hosts.
+Upon creating the subscriber instance, a connection will be automatically created, the given `topic` and `channel` will be subscribed to.
+Each host will have an initial ready state of `0` until a listener is added to the `message` event.

 Every `discoverFrequency` hosts that are no longer present in `lookup` hosts will be removed, new hosts will be added, and the `concurrency` will be redistributed.